MJAHMADEE/MachineLearning2024W/Chapter 7 - Dimensionality Reduction/ReadMe.md

 2. **Linear Discriminant Analysis (LDA)**: Explore LDA, a supervised dimensionality reduction technique, which aims to maximize the separation between different classes while reducing dimensionality.

 3. **t-Distributed Stochastic Neighbor Embedding (t-SNE)**: Dive into t-SNE, a non-linear dimensionality reduction technique particularly useful for visualizing high-dimensional data in lower dimensions while preserving local structure.

+4. **Autoencoders**: Implement autoencoders, a type of artificial neural network used to learn efficient codings of unlabeled data in an unsupervised manner.

+5. **Variational Autoencoders (VAE)**: Explore VAEs, a generative model that introduces a probabilistic approach to autoencoders, allowing for more robust and flexible dimensionality reduction.

 ## Features